-Welcome to the 2019-2020 school year!
+Welcome to the 2021-2022 school year!
 The middle school curriculum is structured to assist you in transitioning to high school level science and to assure high achievement.
-We will be exploring introductory physics and chemistry for the 8th grade year.
-Students will learn to understand force, energy, the elements, chemical reactions and the fundamental laws of our universe.
+We will be exploring introductory physics and genetics for the 8th grade year.
+Students will learn to understand force, energy, the elements, chemical reactions, and population dynamics and the fundamental laws of our universe.

 - A pencil, pen and a red pen.